Dual Diagnosis Treatment Toledo, IL

 Hamilton Center Inc - 49.2 miles from Toledo, IL

-Hamilton Center Inc is a dual-diagnosis treatment center in Terre Haute, Indiana that provides treatment services for mental health and substance abuse disorders that include PTSD as well as thought disorders.
+Hamilton Center Inc is a dual-diagnosis treatment center in Terre Haute, IN that offers treatment services for substance abuse and mental health disorders that include PTSD as well as avoidant personality disorder.

 Address: 66 Wabash Court, Terre Haute, IN 47807 in Vigo County